bpptkg/webobsclient/README.md

 time zone by default.
 Method `to_dictionary()` will convert MC3 CSV to Python dictionary.

-MC3 CSV is parsed using pre-defined column shemas.
-You can see the column schemas in `webobsclient/schemas.py`.
+MC3 CSV is parsed using pre-defined columns schema.
+You can see the columns schema in `webobsclient/schemas.py`.

 For more information about available methods and options, see the source in `webobsclient/parser.py`.